EU Defers Deforestation Regulation, Giving Companies the Time to Meet Compliance Standards

 By

 The European Union has decided to postpone the enforcement of its landmark deforestation regulation by one year.
-Originally set to take effect on December 31, 2024, this new timeline will allow companies, traders, and third countries additional time—until December 2025 for large operators and until mid-2026 for small businesses—to meet the stringent requirements set by the law.
+Originally set to take effect on December 31, 2024, this new timeline will allow companies and traders additional time—until December 2025 for large operators and until mid-2026 for small businesses—to meet the stringent requirements set by the law.
 This decision comes after widespread concerns voiced by various stakeholders, including EU member states, international trade partners, and industry groups, who warned that the original deadline was too ambitious for full compliance.

 The EU’s deforestation regulation, which was adopted in 2023, seeks to address the urgent issue of global deforestation—an environmental crisis driven in large part by the EU's consumption of certain commodities.
 The regulation targets products like palm oil, soy, cocoa, coffee, rubber, and cattle, and aims to ensure that goods sold within the EU or exported from it are not linked to deforestation or forest degradation.